richiebubbs/selfie-smash/README.md

 This game exists in the following remote repository: https://github.com/richiebubbs/selfie-smash

-To begin fork the repository and then clone the repository to your computer's desktop.
+To begin, fork the repository and then clone or download the repository to your computer's desktop.
 You can navigate to the app from the command line as follows:

 ```sh
 cd ~/Desktop/selfie-smash
 ```
+Note: all further instructions assume you are running this app from the repository's root directory...

+# Requirements

+* Anaconda 3.7

+* Python 3.7

+* Pip

 # Set-Up